dvreeze/yaidom/docs/motivation.rst

 Introduction
 ============

 XML processing in Java using commonly known APIs is known to be rather clunky.
-Scala's standard XML API therefore came as a welcome change.
+Scala's standard XML API therefore initially came as a welcome change.
 After all, at least from my perspective, Scala is a far more expressive and productive language than Java, so this should at least to some extent hold for Scala's XML API as well.

 When doing non-trivial XML processing, Scala's XML API does not really shine, however.
 This was clearly shown here_, by Daniel Spiewak.
 In his view, the standard Scala XML API suffers from issues w.r.t usability, reliability and performance.
 These issues caused him to start working on an alternative Scala DOM-like XML API, called Anti-XML.
-To be fair, it must be said that Scala's standard XML API predates Scala 2.8, and therefore predates the Scala 2.8 Collections
+In all fairness, it must be said that Scala's standard XML API predates Scala 2.8, and therefore predates the Scala 2.8 Collections
 API.

 I am in need of a Scala DOM-like XML API, for a lot of non-trivial XML processing.
-If Scala's own XML API does not fit my needs for XML processing, why not use Anti-XML instead?
+Indeed Scala's own XML API does not fit my needs for XML processing, but why not use Anti-XML instead?
 Why create my own alternative, named yaidom?

 Yaidom was created because I feel strongly about some characteristics of XML processing, and I want a Scala DOM-like XML API:

 * that respects those characteristics
 * that is centered around immutable and therefore thread-safe node trees
 * and that leverages Scala's Collections API, both from the outside and on the inside.

+It is the first of these requirements that kept me from using Anti-XML.

 The remainder of this document motivates in more detail why yaidom has been created, as such a Scala-esque DOM-like XML API.